-Mining for cryptocurrency is one of the most energy-intensive activities in the world, but with astute management, this blockchain technology can also turn into an opportunity for demand response, load balancing and for energy users to take advantage of “solar sponge”-type electricity tariffs to capitalise on excess generation from renewables.
+Mining for cryptocurrency is one of the most energy-intensive activities in the world.
+But with astute management, this blockchain technology can also become an opportunity for demand response and load balancing, and for energy users to take advantage of “solar sponge”-type electricity tariffs to capitalise on excess generation from renewables.

 The cryptocurrency mining process involves purpose-built supercomputers crunching data to find hexadecimal numbers to verify blockchain transactions.
-The process was designed by Satoshi Nakamato to be anti-efficient to ensure that no one double-dips into the ledger.
-Consequently, cryptomining demands a phenomenal amount of electricity.
+The process was designed by Satoshi Nakamoto to be anti-efficient, ensuring that no one double-dips into the ledger.
+Consequently, crypto mining demands a phenomenal amount of electricity.

 But there are opportunities for cryptocurrency miners to significantly reduce the cost of electricity required to power their mining rigs and potentially boost their profitability significantly.
 And these will not necessarily require building an adjacent solar farm, wind farm, hydroelectricity, or geothermal plant alongside their Bitcoin, Etherium, or other cryptocurrency mining operation.